RealityETH/subjectivocracy/l2_choice.md

 Here we will discuss the possible design parameters of the L2 system.

-Different systems may or may not publish the following on-chain:

- * Bridge output
- * State roots allowing for validity proofs
- * Transaction data proving that data needed for validity proofs is available
- * Transactions that may otherwise be censored by L2 block constructors

 We can identify the following models for governance requirements:

 ## Model A. No governance needed (except oracles)